Jay-Z Explains Why He & Beyoncé Stayed Seated During The National Anthem

-Demi Lovato moved audiences in Miami's Hard Rock Stadium and those of us at home to tears with her heartfelt rendition of the national anthem.
+Demi Lovato moved audiences in Miami's Hard Rock Stadium with her heartfelt rendition of the national anthem.
 But when a video began circulating the internet showing the Carter-Knowles family sitting down during the patriotic moment, many were quick to come up with their own theories.
 Were Jay-Z and Beyoncé (Blue Ivy was there, too) not feeling the performance?
 Were they protesting the NFL à la Colin Kaepernick?

 Advertisement